pyccel/pyccel/docs/tutorials/testing_kernels.rst

    :start-after: # INTEGRATE_GRID
    :end-before: # END_INTEGRATE_GRID

-Here we have tested the integration of multiple functions but we can see that (especially in an interactive environment) it is simpler to use a function to specify the function.
+Here we have tested the integration of multiple functions but we can see that (especially in an interactive environment) it is simpler to use a Python function to specify what should be integrated.

 ---------------------
 Compiling with Pyccel